scikit-learn/blog/_posts/2022-05-18-sprints-value.md

 Actually the fact that we now have community office hours on discord is probably a consequence of us attending the Data Umbrella online sprints.

-Olivier Grisel shares:
+Olivier shares:
 >I think they [the sprints] were the most interesting online events I attended during the COVID-19 crisis when all traditional on-site tech events were canceled.
 In particular the active planning by the Data Umbrella team for participants to work in pairs with audio rooms on Discord + a central help desk audio room worked really well.

 >The pre-sprint and post-sprint office hours also made it possible to limit the time spent on helping fix setup issues compared to what we experience in traditional sprints.
 They also forced us as maintainers to review and fix our documentation before the event.

-**Creation of supplementary resources in various medium forms** Data Umbrella coordinated the creation of a series of videos and transcripts that provided learning materials for the community to prepare for the sprint.
+**Creation of supplementary resources in various medium forms**

+Data Umbrella coordinated the creation of a series of videos and transcripts that provided learning materials for the community to prepare for the sprint.
 These resources were available to the public and have a wide reach:

-This is the [Contributing to scikit-learn](https://www.youtube.com/playlist?list=PLBKcU7Ik-ir-b1fwjNabO3b8ebs9ez5ga ) of videos that were created for the sprints.
+This is the [Contributing to scikit-learn](https://www.youtube.com/playlist?list=PLBKcU7Ik-ir-b1fwjNabO3b8ebs9ez5ga ) list of videos that were created for the sprints.
 - Andreas Mueller: [Crash Course in Contributing to scikit-learn](https://youtu.be/5OL8XoMMOfA)
 - Reshama Shaikh:  [Example of scikit-learn Pull Request](https://youtu.be/PU1WyDPGePI)
 - Andreas Mueller: [Sprint FAQs](https://youtu.be/p_2Uw2BxdhA)